jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 ## Definitions Aren't Bad

-Definitions are simply "macros" of resources.
-They are not actually Chef Resources themselves, they just look like them.
+Definitions are simply defined as recipe "macros."
+They are not actually Chef Resources themselves, they just look like them, and contain their own Chef resources.
 This has some disadvantages, such as lack of metaparameters (like action), which has lead people to prefer using the "Lightweight Resource/Provider" (LWRP) DSL instead.
 In fact, some feel that definitions are bad, and that one should feel bad for using them.
 I argue that they have their place.
+One advantage is their relative simplicity.

-In our `splunk42` cookbook, the client and server recipes duplicate a lot of logic, as mentioned a lot of this is case statements for the Splunk package file.
+In our `splunk42` cookbook, the client and server recipes duplicate a lot of logic.
+As mentioned a lot of this is case statements for the Splunk package file.
 They also repeat the same logic for installing the package.
 I snipped the content from the `when "omnios"` block, but it looks like this: